-There are many other tools useful when dealing with trigonometry problems.
-Check out two popular trigonometric laws: law of sines and law of cosines calculators, helping to solve any kind of triangle.
+There are many other useful tools when dealing with trigonometry problems.
+Check out two popular trigonometric laws with the law of sines calculator and our law of cosines calculator, which will help you to solve any kind of triangle.

 What is trigonometry?

 Trigonometry is a branch of mathematics.
 The word itself comes from the Greek trigōnon (which means "triangle") and metron ("measure").
 As the name suggests, trigonometry deals primarily with angles and triangles; in particular, it defines and uses the relationships and ratios between angles and sides in triangles.
 The primary application is thus solving triangles, precisely right triangles, and any other type of triangle you like.

 🔎 Trigonometric functions (sin, cos, tan) are all ratios.
 Therefore, you can find the missing terms using nothing else but our ratio calculator!